GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The code you write makes you a programmer.
-The code you delete makes you a good one.
-The code you don't have to write makes you a great one.
+> ### If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.
 >
-> ~ *Mario Fusco*
+> ~ *David Leinweber*

 ---
 ## 🏎 Quick Facts